periodicapp/apichallenge/README.md

 ## Other Requirements

 1. By default - i.e. in the absence of any other filters - output should be sorted primarily by priority, secondarily by due date, and tertiarily by created date.
-Completed tasks should *always* be listed separately
+Completed tasks should *always* be listed separately (when they are listed at all)

 ## Bonus Requirements